The Frugal Girls

 January 19, 2021 at 3:43 pm

 I got so jealous watching everyone baking their sourdough loaves during lockdown.
-I wish I could eat some again, stupid gluten intolerance x
+I wish I could eat some again, unfortunate gluten intolerance x

 Reply